incentivebeats/pso_pc-linux/README.md

 bash mount_iso.sh
 bash install.sh
 ```
 When prompted to install, select English and also select *Normal Install*, do not do a full install.
-Once complete follow the instructions starting with `## 7) (Optional) Add to Lutris`.
+Once complete follow the instructions starting with `## 6) Drop in patched Launchers`.

 ## ⚠️ Important Notes